-495. Defendants' conduct as alleged herein was unfair within the meaning of the UCL.
+396. Defendants' conduct as alleged herein was unfair within the meaning of the UCL.
 The unfair prong of the UCL prohibits unfair business practices that either offend an established public policy or that are immoral, unethical, oppressive, unscrupulous or substantially injurious to consumers.

-496. Defendants also engaged in business acts or practices deemed "unfair" under the UCL because, as alleged above, Defendants failed to disclose that they scraped information belonging to millions of internet users without the users' consent.
+397. Defendants also engaged in business acts or practices deemed "unfair" under the UCL because, as alleged above, Defendants failed to disclose that they scraped information belonging to millions of internet users without the users' consent.
 Defendants also failed to disclose that they used the stolen information to train their Products, without consent of the internet users.
 Furthermore, Defendants failed to disclose that they were intercepting, tracking Private Information belonging to millions of ChatGPT users, and the users of other platforms which integrated ChatGPT.
 Private Information obtained from individual uses of ChatGPT and other platforms which integrate ChatGPT was and is continued to be used to train Defendants' Products, without consent of the users.
-Defendants also illegally profiled, and targeted Plaintiffs' and Minor User Subclass' members through the collection of Private Information, to profit from such uses.

-497. Unfair acts under the UCL have been interpreted using three different tests: (1) whether the public policy which is a predicate to a consumer unfair competition action under the unfair prong of the UCL is tethered to specific constitutional, statutory, or regulatory provisions; (2) whether the gravity of the harm to the consumer caused by the challenged business practice outweighs the utility of the defendant's conduct; and (3) whether the consumer injury is substantial, not outweighed by any countervailing benefits to consumers or competition, and is an injury that consumers themselves could not reasonably have avoided.
+398. Unfair acts under the UCL have been interpreted using three different tests: (1) whether the public policy which is a predicate to a consumer unfair competition action-under the unfair prong of the UCL is tethered to specific constitutional, statutory, or regulatory provisions; (2) whether the gravity of the harm to the consumer caused by the challenged business-practice outweighs the utility of the defendant's conduct; and (3) whether the consumer injury is substantial, not outweighed by any countervailing benefits to consumers or competition, and is an injury that consumers themselves could not reasonably have avoided.